bg

 Introducing the Protagonists: Arweave and Filecoin

 Before delving into their architectural differences, let's briefly introduce the contenders.
-Both share the noble goal of liberating data from the centralised silos of Big Tech, but their origins inform their paths.
+Both share the goal of liberating data from the centralized silos of major tech companies, but their origins inform their distinct paths.

-Filecoin, developed by Protocol Labs, is the incentive layer built atop the widely adopted InterPlanetary File System (IPFS).
-IPFS is brilliant at content-addressing (finding data by what it is, not where it is), but it doesn't guarantee data persistence.
-Filecoin was created to solve this, providing the economic incentives for a global network of providers to reliably store and serve that data.
+Developed by Protocol Labs, Filecoin is the incentive layer built atop the widely adopted InterPlanetary File System (IPFS).
+While IPFS excels at content-addressing (finding data by its content, not its location), it doesn't guarantee data persistence.
+Filecoin was created to solve this by providing economic incentives for a global network of providers to reliably store and serve that data.

-While their objective seems similar, their foundations—one building an incentive model upon an existing protocol, the other designing a purpose-built architecture for permanence—dictate their every move.
+While their objectives seem similar, their foundations—one building an incentive model upon an existing protocol, the other designing a purpose-built architecture for permanence—dictate their every decision.

 The Core Mechanism: How Permanence and Contracts Shape Reality